fsfrazao/Trees/docs/source/installation.rst

   pip install trees_ibm

-You will need installation rights.
+You will need installation permissions in your system.